Part 2 – What are sheets made from?

 COTTON, BAMBOO, LINEN, SILK, SYNTHETICS

-Sheets are made from a variety of fibres, some natural and some human-made, and each affect temperature differently.
+Sheets are made from a variety of fibres, some natural and some human-made, and each affect temperature and feel differently.

 In our experience, human-made fibres don't breathe like natural fibres.
-Often, when it's a hot night, human-made threads feel hot, and when it's cold they feel cold.
+Often, when it's a hot night, human-made threads tend to make you hotter, and when it's cold at night they make you colder.
 Preference also play a part, some hate the slippery feel of synthetics, while others avoid synthetics just because.
 You know what you like but it's important to understand what different fibres are, how they feel and how they affect temperature.

 BAMBOO, TENCEL, EUCALYPTUS

 Depending on what you read, you'd be forgiven for thinking these kinds of sheets are completely natural.
 But they fall into two camps; viscose rayon, and lyocell rayon.